joe7575/signs_bot/README.md

     copy <size>               - make a copy of "pattern".
 Size is e.g. 3x3 (see ingame help) punch_cart                - Punch a rail cart to start it

+#### Flow control commands

+    jump <label>    -- jump command, <label> is a word from the characters a-z or A-Z
+    <label>:        -- jump label / start of a function
+    return          -- return from a function
+    repeat <num>    -- start of a loop block, <num> is a number 1..999 end             -- end of a loop block call <label>    -- call of a function (with return via the command 'return')

+Example with a function at the beginning:

+    jump main       -- jump to the label 'main'

+    foo:            -- starting point of the function with the name 'foo' cmnd ...
+      cmnd ...
+    return          -- end of 'foo'.
+Jump back

+    main:           -- main program
+      cmnd ...
+      repeat 10     -- repeat all commands up to 'end' 10 times cmnd ...
+        call foo    -- call the subfunction 'foo' cmnd ...
+      end           -- end of the 'repeat' loop exit            -- end of the program

+Or alternatively with the function at the end:

+    cmnd ...
+    repeat 10       -- repeat all commands up to 'end' 10 times cmnd ...
+      call foo      -- call the subfunction 'foo' cmnd ...
+    end             -- end of the 'repeat' loop exit            -- end of the program

+    foo:            -- starting point of the function with the name 'foo' cmnd ...
+      cmnd ...
+    return          -- end of 'foo'.
+Jump back

 ### License
 Copyright (C) 2019-2020 Joachim Stolberg
 Code: Licensed under the GNU GPL version 3 or later.
 See LICENSE.txt